– Abstract submission and registration are closed now –

 Stochastic weather generators for impact assessment

-Confirmed speakers
+Confirmed speakers and titles of talks

 Denis Allard (BioSP–INRAE)